-- Patient experience
+- Patient Experience

 - Sepsis

-- Infection prevention and control
+- Infection Prevention & Control

-- Clinical notes
+- Clinical Notes

-- Patients consent
+- Patients Consent

 - Falls

-- Medicine management
+- Medicine Management

-- Pressure care
+- Pressure Care

-- Identification patients
+- Identification Patients

 - Recognising and responding to the deteriorating patient

-- Patient handover
+- Patient Handover

-- Identification of staff
+- Identification of Staff

-- Mortality audits
+- Mortality Audits

-- End of life
+- End of Life

-Each quality standard has a clinical and operational lead assigned to drive forward a programme of review of each quality standards.
-The leads report back monthly to an executive Quality Committee.
+Each Quality Standard has a Clinical and Operational Lead assigned to drive forward a programme of review of each Quality Standards.
+The Leads report back monthly to an executive Quality Committee.
 The programme runs across the Trust.

-To improve the flow of communication and to address issues as they are identified, each of the Trust's three divisions has a monthly divisional quality meeting with the same core agenda items covering all integrated quality and governance including risk management, compliance and clinical audit data.
+To improve the flow of communication and to address issues as they are identified, each of the Trusts three Divisions has a monthly Divisional Quality Meeting with the same core agenda items covering all integrated Quality and Governance including Risk Management, compliance and clinical audit data.

-In turn, the divisional quality meetings report up to the Trust Operational Quality Board (TOB) sub-commitee, Quality and Safety Committees and down to ward level.
+In turn the Divisional Quality Meetings report up to the Trust Operational Quality Board (TOB) Sub-Committee Quality Meeting and Safety Committee meeting and down to ward level.

-This programme will run throughout 2014/15.
-We have achieved improvements in compliance levels with all regulatory bodies, communication and sharing of data, improvements in infection rates and reduction of inpatient pressure ulcers and end of life care in the community.
-As the year unfolds, we will audit the programme to review the outcomes.
+This programme will run throughout 2014- 2015.
+We have achieved improvements in compliance levels with all regulatory bodies, communication and sharing of data, improvements in infection rates and reduction of inpatient pressure ulcers and End of Life care in the community.
+As the year unfolds we will audit the programme to review the outcomes upon completion of the programme.